blepore/AzureNotes/CustomImageTransfer.md

 ```

 Uploading the VHD into the new container can be done in a number of different ways.
-The most efficient is using the Azure AzCopy tool. https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy?toc=%2fazure%2fstorage%2fblobs%2ftoc.json
+The most efficient is using the Azure AzCopy tool: https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy?toc=%2fazure%2fstorage%2fblobs%2ftoc.json

 Install azcopy using the instructions here:
 https://aka.ms/downloadazcopy